-Prerequisite Course Work Applicants must complete prerequisite courses at an accredited high school (or GED equivalent), college, or university, Individual programs determine the specific courses and the minimum grade that must be achieved in any course (see specific program information); therefore, program-specific requirements may differ.
+Prerequisite Course Work Applicants must complete prerequisite courses at an accredited college or university.
+Individual programs determine the specific courses and the minimum grade that must be achieved in any course; therefore, program-specific requirements may differ.
 Pass/fail grades are not acceptable in prerequisite courses unless pre-approved by the specific program.
-Students are eligible to apply for admission to an associate or baccalaureate program when their academic progress shows reasonable probability that entry-level requirements can be completed before the beginning date of the next class entering the professional program.
+Students are eligible to apply for admission to an associate or baccalaureate program when their academic progress shows reasonable probability that entry-level requirements can be completed before the beginning date of the next entering class.
 Applicants should read the admission policies and program descriptions in the school and program sections of this bulletin for specific entry-level requirements.